umezvictor/StringProcessorUI/README.md

 # React + TypeScript + Vite

+To run this app, first clone it and run npm install.
+Afterwards use npm run dev to start the application

+The api runs on https://localhost:5001.
+This has been setup in an env file

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: